 Visit the Planetarium

-This small planetarium allows guests to view the night sky while telling them what they are seeing.
+allows guests to view the night sky and learn about stars, planets and outer space.
 It’s a unique and informative experience.
 Guests will also find a small observatory with a telescope upstairs.

 Enjoy the Volgograd State Panoramic Museum

 No trip to Volgograd would be complete without a visit to the State Panoramic Museum, which features a beautiful panorama depicting the Battle of Stalingrad.
-In this artwork, painted by many different artists, you will see many places in Volgograd that are standing to this day, including Pavlov’s house and the windmill.
-It’s a beautiful work of art that you don’t want to miss.
+In this artwork, painted by many different artists, you will see many places in Volgograd that are still standing to this day, including Pavlov’s house and the windmill.